chrnthnkmutt/TempAnomaly_SARIMA/README.md

 # TempAnomaly_SARIMA

-This repository contains the code and documentation for the final project of the CPE232 course at King Mongkut's University of Technology Thonburi (KMUTT).
-The project focuses on forecasting global temperature anomalies using **ARIMA** and **SARIMA** models.
+This repository contains the code and documentation for making the predictive machine learning study, as focuses on forecasting global temperature anomalies using **ARIMA** and **SARIMA** models.

 ## Project Overview